Dylon-Chan/git3.1/README.md

 Hello world!
-THis is changes from feature2 branch!
+This is changes from feature2 branch!